adrrwilson/adrrwilson/README.md

-Hi, my name's Adrian.
-I’m interested in Software Development, and am currently learning Ruby.
+Hi, my name is Adrian!
+I'm a software engineer with 2 years experience working with Ruby.
 In my free time I enjoy social dancing, kitesurfing and reading.